firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-22-radio-static.md

 If you can hear this: I know the blood on the wall was overly dramatic.
 My handwriting was appalling even before I became an amorphous apparition, so I should probably not be surprised that the words came out as a mess of bloody fingerprints.
 I would apologize to the janitor if I still had a voice.

 It’s been ten years since the day I sat down next to you in a lecture hall and accidentally spilled iced coffee all over your notes.
-The whole semester I kept starting arguments in class about Kafka novels I hadn’t actually read to get your attention.
+The whole semester, I kept starting arguments in class about Kafka novels I hadn’t actually read to get your attention.
 It’s been nine years and eight months since you kissed me between the stacks in the fiction section of the library and you’re still the only person in the room I want to talk to, even more so now that I am dead.

 Nobody cares that the ICU is haunted.
 I make strange noises inside the walls and let the lights flicker on and off and they say: _Plumbing issue.
 Faulty wiring._ At night, I put coins on the sleeping eyes of every patient.
 The nurses shrug and pocket them.
 That’s the thing about ICU nurses: They have seen it all.
 They are impossible to rattle.